tenta-browser/chromium-crosswalk/docs/security/faq.md

 greater benefit in the long run than backporting.
 We strongly recommend that you track the latest stable branches, and we support only the latest stable branch.

+<a name="TOC-Severity-Guidelines"></a>
+## How does the Chrome team determine severity of security bugs?

+See the [severity guidelines](severity-guidelines.md) for more information.
+Only security issues are considered under the security vulnerability rewards program.
+Other types of bugs, which we call "functional bugs", are not.

 <a name="TOC-Are-privacy-issues-considered-security-bugs-"></a>
 ## Are privacy issues considered security bugs?

-Privacy bugs, such as leaking information from Incognito, fingerprinting, and bugs related to deleting browsing data are not considered under the security VRP.
-The Chrome Privacy team tracks them as functional bugs.
+No. The Chrome Privacy team treats privacy issues, such as leaking information from Incognito, fingerprinting, and bugs related to deleting browsing data as functional bugs.

+Privacy issues are not considered under the security vulnerability rewards program; the [severity guidelines](severity-guidelines.md) outline the types of bugs that are considered security vulnerabilities in more detail.

 <a name="TOC-Timing-Attacks"></a>
 ## Are timing attacks considered security vulnerabilities?